By Marc Emden, Esq.

 So far, Montgomery County is the only county which allows Petitioner’s to testify via video conferencing (without going to court) for the initial temporary protective order.
 Other counties may soon follow this practice.

 You May Bring a Companion to Court to Assist and Support You

 If you have been harmed by the Respondent, you may feel distracted or upset at the thought of having to face the legal system or the person who harmed you.
-Having a friend or loved one with you will help solidify you for court.
+Having a friend or loved one with you will help solidify you for the protective order hearing in court.
 Moreover, even though they can not prompt you while you testify, their presence alone may also empower you.